my-language-skills/open-badges-framework/README.md

 	* Add the 'Lost password' link to the login form during the "Get a badge" process. #216
 	* Enable reCAPTCHA in the RCP registration form.
 	* Add CAPTCHA in the registration form during the "Get a badge" process (with Really Simple Captcha plugin). #217
+	* Add all the WP editore fields in the OBF user page (all the information is displayed).
 * BUGFIXES
 	* Remove the "Add Class" link in Settings->Links when the WP Job Manager plugin is not activated. #195
 	* Export the custom datas created (year of birth, country, etc.) during the WP "Export Personal Data" process.